Stay updated on Telegram with latest updates from Google Home/Assistant ecosystem.

 No better search engine of answering for any question that you have.

 Google has brought a powerful set of data tools to the home assistant category that it’s going to be hard for Amazon Echo to match.

 Google has been using its deep search experience–the social graph that Google bots have scraped on the web–as a secret sauce in its products.
 Home is no different.
-It will have a vast pool of information aka Knowledge Graph, to search through for the right answers.
+It has a vast pool of information, aka Knowledge Graph, to search through for the right answers.
 The more random the question, the more Google Assistant will outperform Alexa.

 Unlike today’s search box, the Google Assistant learns about you from your behavior.
 It will know you’re a vegetarian, so won’t recommend steakhouses for dinner.
 It will understand context: If you’ve just bought Golden State Warriors tickets, the next time you mention Curry, it will know you’re talking about Steph and not Thai curry.

 Why is it so key for speech recognition to work as well as possible with Assistant?